 |Auntie Wum giving after-dinner twirls.|

 But it did encourage me, though.
 Parenting a wild child means you fight different battles.
-Miles might be crazy at times, but I've never once heard him say he's bored.
+M might be crazy at times, but I've never once heard him say he's bored.
 He's confident, independent, brave, and fun loving.
 He takes initiative, has opinions, and can speak for himself, at four.
 Maybe, to some who are used to children twice his age who won't even answer a direct question, that seems naughty.

-Even when Miles was at his wildest, I wouldn't have traded him for a mild-mannered bump-on-a-log.
+Even when M was at his wildest, I wouldn't have traded him for a mild-mannered bump-on-a-log.
 Those traits I see in him are going to make a fine man someday.
 How someone could see a two- and four-year-old eating quietly at the table as naughty, well, I don't know.
 But I will take my parenting lot with no complaints.
 The hard parts are short-lived and none-too-frequent.
 Unique bouts, if you will.